bashenk/chocolatey-aapt/README.md

 See https://developer.android.com/studio/command-line/aapt2

-## Please Note:
+## Please Note

 This is an automatically updating package.
 It will download the latest build-tools from https://dl.google.com/android/repository/build-tools_r(version)-windows.zip and extract aapt.exe.
 You can find all available versions at https://dl.google.com/android/repository/repository2-1.xml.
 If you find there is an update available, reinstall using `choco install aapt --force` and please contact the maintainer(s) to let them know the package is updated so that a new version number can be pushed.

 ## Package Parameters

 `/Release:['stable'|'beta'|'dev'|'canary']` - Specify from which channel to download.
 Default = stable.
 If nonexistant, null, or whitespace, this will download the latest full release.
-Example: `choco install aapt2 --params '/Channel:beta'
+Example: `choco install aapt2 --params '/Channel:beta'`